I work for myself. Do I need insurance?

 Not only that, if someone files a lawsuit against you, your court expenses, lawyer’s fees, damages, losses, and so on, may be covered.

-Note: Defense costs are pretty much included in all policies, so I won’t repeat this notion going forward.
+Note: Defense costs are pretty much included in all policies, so keep that in mind.

 Professional liability insurance